 Our quarterly and annual operating results have fluctuated in the past and may fluctuate significantly in the future, which makes it difficult for us to predict our future operating results.
 The timing and size of sales of our products are variable and difficult to predict and can result in fluctuations in our net sales from period to period.
 In addition, our budgeted expense levels depend in part on our expectations of future sales.
 Because any substantial adjustment to expenses to account for lower levels of sales is difficult and takes time, we may not be able to reduce our costs sufficiently to compensate for an unexpected shortfall in net sales, and even a small shortfall in net sales could disproportionately and adversely affect our operating margin and operating results for a given quarter.
-Our net loss increased from \$8.7 million in the year ended December 31, 2022 to \$12.4 million in the year ended December 31, 2023 and the increase in net loss could continue in future.
-Prior to 2023, our net income was \$0.9 million, \$1.1 million and \$3.7 million for the years ended December 31, 2019, 2017 and 2016.
+Our net loss increased from \$8.7 million in the year ended December 31, 2022 to \$12.4 million in the year ended December 31, 2023, our net income was \$0.9 million, \$1.1 million and \$3.7 million for the years ended December 31, 2019, 2017 and 2016.